-The parties can complete a Consent Judgment Form 4(a) and Consent Settlement Form 4(b).
-Parties can file a settlement agreement with the clerk's office at any time as long as it does not contain terms that require judicial approval.
-Consent judgment agreements must be approved by a judge.
+The parties can complete a Consent Judgment Form 4(a) and Consent Settlement Form 4(b) to file a consent judgment and settlement agreement with the clerk's office at any time.
 The parties can use an Addendum Page to list all repairs that the landlord agrees to make.
 These forms are not required to write out a settlement agreement or consent judgment.
 The parties can also use a praecipe form for consent judgments and settlement agreements.

-Parties are not required to enter into any agreement and should not sign any agreement unless the parties understand everything in the agreement and agree to all of its terms.
-If the parties have any questions about an agreement, the party should ask the questions to the attorneys at the Landlord and Tenant Resource Center, or the Judge.
+Parties are not required to enter into any agreement, and should not sign any agreement unless the parties understand everything in the agreement and agree to all of its terms.
+If the parties have any questions about an agreement, the party should ask the questions to the attorneys at the Landlord and Tenant Resource Center, the Interview and Judgment Officer, or the Judge.